jflores1/presentations/markdown/local-seo/part-2.md

 ---

 That's pretty broad.
-So, how does the searcher define success?
+So, how does the <strong>searcher</strong> define success?

 (Remember, Google defines success by the searcher's standards) <!-- .element: class="fragment" -->